 Replication closeness evaluation

 We provided details on the classification of the replications using the criteria by LeBel et al., (2018) criteria in Table 6 below (see section “replication closeness evaluation” in the supplementary).
-Though the baseline methods and status quo manipulated were very similar, given all the adjustments, we summarized the replication as a “far”(conceptual) replication.
+Though the baseline methods and the status quo manipulations were very similar, given all the adjustments, we summarized the replication as a “far” (conceptual) replication.

+Table 5

+Deviations: Comparison of target article versus replication